2016–17 Premier League

 The 2016–17 Premier League was the 25th season of the Premier League, the top English professional league for association football clubs, since its establishment in 1992, and the 118th season of top-flight English football overall.
 The season began on 13 August 2016 and concluded on 21 May 2017.
 Fixtures for the 2016–17 season were announced on 15 June 2016.

 Chelsea won their fifth Premier League title, and sixth English title, with two matches to spare following a 1–0 away win over West Bromwich Albion on 12 May.
+For the fourth time in seven years, the top-seven places were dominated by the so-called ‘Big Six’ clubs (Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham Hotspur) and Everton.
+The ‘Big Six’ also dominated the top-six places for the second time in three seasons.

 The defending champions were Leicester City, who finished 12th, thereby setting a new record for the worst Premier League title defence; the record had previously been held by Chelsea, who had finished 10th in 2015–16 after winning the title in 2014–15.
 When including the Football League era, it was the worst title defence since 1991–92 champions Leeds United finished 17th in 1992–93.

-Burnley, Middlesbrough and Hull City entered as the three promoted teams from the 2015–16 Football League Championship.
+Burnley, Middlesbrough, and Hull City entered as the three promoted teams from the 2015–16 Football League Championship.
+Only Burnley avoided immediate relegation back to the Championship.
+As of 2025 this is the most recent season in which Manchester City or Liverpool didn't win the league.